Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/guides/uploadTestResults.md

 ## How it works

-When uploading results, Xray will create a new test issue for each executed test unless any of the following apply:

-* there already exists a test issue with the *exact* name as the executed test
-* you have [provided a test issue key](targetingExistingIssues.md) to tell Xray which issue to reuse
+The plugin will only upload results for tests you have linked to existing [test issues](targetingExistingIssues.md).

-Xray will also create a new test execution issue, unless you tell Xray to [reuse a specific test execution issue](../configuration/jira.md#testexecutionissuekey).
+The plugin will also create a new test execution issue, unless you tell it to [reuse a specific test execution issue](../configuration/jira.md#testexecutionissuekey).

 ??? abstract "Xray Documentation"
     You can find more information on the mechanisms and constraints regarding imports of test execution results [here](https://docs.getxray.app/display/XRAY/Import+Execution+Results#ImportExecutionResults-XrayJSONformat) for Xray server and [here](https://docs.getxray.app/display/XRAYCLOUD/Using+Xray+JSON+format+to+import+execution+results#UsingXrayJSONformattoimportexecutionresults-XrayJSONformat) for Xray cloud.